 We advocate that a modern, non-animal testing paradigm is needed for these new product categories.

 There is a growing consensus that there is a risk continuum for nicotine delivery products, and most products that do not combust tobacco are likely to be substantially less risky to use than smoking cigarettes.
-We have developed a range of potentially reduced risk products such as vapour and tobacco heating products (THPs).
+We have developed a range of New Category products such as vapour and tobacco heating products (THPs).

 The gold standard to demonstrate that these products are less risky is epidemiology, but it would take 25 to 30 years to collect data in relation to many of the chronic diseases related to smoking.
 So, we are taking a weight of evidence approach to evaluate where these products sit on a risk continuum1.